 Photo courtesy of Cinnamon Shore, taken in late September, 2017

 The post-hurricane recovery of the vacation rental community Cinnamon Shore was a bright spot in 2017’s fall second home news.
 While the town of Port Aransas lost as much as 80% of its structures, the gorgeous Texas vernacular beach development weathered the storm well.
 Fast-acting management restored the property to mint condition within days following the storm.
 Beach-lovers looking to visit the Texas Coastal Bend community in 2018 will find a warm welcome from grateful local citizens who depend upon tourism for their livelihood.
 Here’s the story, originally published on SecondShelters.com October 6, 2017: (more…)

-Villa Esperero Tuscon, AZ is currently listed for $9.9 million by Luxury Portfolio International.
+Villa Esperero Tucson, AZ is currently listed for $9.9 million by Long Realty.

-Tucked away in the exclusive Rattlesnake Canyon Estates rests Villa Esperero, a private and luxurious custom estate designed by renowned Tuscon architect Ron Robinette, who also once lived in the home.
-We are told by the folks at Lion & Orb – the PR firm representing the estate – that Villa Esperero was built “to synthesize international influences with the natural beauty of Tucson’s surroundings.”
+Tucked away in the exclusive Rattlesnake Canyon Estates rests Villa Esperero, a private and luxurious custom estate that lives like a five-star resort.
+We are told by co-listing agents of the property, Judy Smedes and Kate Herk at Long Realty Company, that Villa Esperero was built “to synthesize international influences with the natural beauty of Tucson’s surroundings.”
 In our humble opinion, mission accomplished.